Chavezgabo11/ChavezPortillo_G_FIP/README.md

-# Midterm Assignment on GitHub
+# Gold Bond Web Page
-This is an assignment from Fanshawe College.
+This is a web page project for Gold Bond brand.

 ## About the product
 Is a website for sell products of Gold Bond a brewery.